JoeJoeWalters/TNDStudios.Patterns.CQRS/README.md

 # TNDStudios.Patterns.CQRS

-Example of Azure Functions &amp; UI built with CQRS &amp; SOLID principles in mind.
-Example is a UI (Web or Mobile) issuing searches that are robustly fulfilled by Azure Functions and a brokering service.
-Unfortunately built without the use of Service Bus which would have been better but needed the system to work locally with emulators so built with blob triggers instead.
+Example of Azure Functions and UI built with CQRS and SOLID principles to ensure seperation of concerns.

+Example is a UI (Web or Mobile) issuing searches that are robustly fulfilled by Azure Functions and a brokering service and the relevant service can query the state of the searches running via the brokering service even if the UI has crashed in between.

+Note: Unfortunately built without the use of a Service Bus which would have been better but needed the system to work locally with available emulators so built with blob triggers instead.
+ISearchBroker is fulfilled with LocalSearchBroker for now with this in mind but a ServiceBusBroker can be injected later as the system is built with Dependency Inversion / Injection in mind.